aagiss/DSND_dogbreed/README.md

 ## Results <a name="results"></a>

-As mentioned above dog detection had nearly perfect accuracy.
+As mentioned above dog detection had nearly perfect accuracy on the testing dataset.
+However, during manual experiments with random images from the internet we came accross some false positives where the image represented a cat.

 Face detection had perfect recall on our limited tests, nevertheless some false positives have been encountered.
 This was hard to evaluate with the given dataset as some dog images actually contained human faces.